ACADEMIC & RESEARCH

 I am a trained sommelier since 2009 and have enjoyed visiting hundred of vineyards, wineries, breweries, etc. Some highlights other than this 1982 Chateau Mouton-Rothchild include visits to:

-- Bordeaux area: Mouton-Rothchild, Latour, Margaux, Haut-Brion, Palmer, Pape-Clément and L'Evangile.
+Bordeaux area: Mouton-Rothchild, Latour, Margaux, Haut-Brion, Palmer, Pape-Clément, L'Evangile and more.

-- USA: Ridge Montebello, Vérité, Opus One, Joseph Phelps, Pride Mountain, Vine Cliff, Viader, Stag's Leap Cellars and of course the Pebble Beach Food and Wine Show.
+USA: Too many to count including Ridge Montebello, Vérité, Opus One, Joseph Phelps, Pride Mountain, Vine Cliff, Viader, Stag's Leap Cellars, Domaine Drouhin, Domaine Serene, Archery Summit, and of course the Pebble Beach Food and Wine Show.

-- Canada: Stratus, Megalomaniac, Tawse, Hidden Bench, 30 Bench, Southbrook, Fielding
+Canada: Stratus, Megalomaniac, Tawse, Hidden Bench, 30 Bench, Southbrook, Fielding, and many more.

-- Cognac: The cognac houses transforming Ugni Blanc with years and love and alchemy north of Bordeaux are a treat, but my brother got us the hookup to privately tour Remy Martin's Louis XIII cellars, home to elite 100+ year old cognacs that start from $3000/bottle!
+Cognac: The cognac houses transforming Ugni Blanc with years and love and alchemy north of Bordeaux are a treat, but my brother got us the hookup to privately tour Remy Martin's Louis XIII cellars, home to elite 100+ year old cognacs that start from $3000/bottle!
+I invented a new drink mixing it with Dom: The Louis Royale.

 Yoga is a passion of mine.
 It keeps my head straight and helps me to deal with life's challenges off the mat.
 I've been practicing since 2005 and became a certified yoga teacher in 2014.
 More...